PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 17:03:25
+Last updated: 2024-04-05 17:03:59
-Random Quote: Remember.
-Once they find out who you are, you die. - Jang Deok-su
+Random Quote: Lily: "Whenever we board a flight, you lick the plane!"Marshall: "Have we crashed even once?" - Marshall Eriksen